-One of the toughest decisions facing any executive is how to know when to change jobs.
+Knowing when to change jobs is one of the most challenging decisions facing any executive.
 Often we feel such loyalty to our place of work that the thought of quitting makes us feel guilty.
-However, there are certain times when leaving is entirely justified and can actually help your career.
+However, sometimes, leaving is entirely justified and can help your career.

 When to Leave a Job You Love

 - You no longer trust your employer.
-When an executive starts mistrusting their employer’s motives, ethics, values, or the cultural aspects, it’s time to update the resume and think about an exit plan.
+When an executive starts mistrusting their employer’s motives, ethics, values, or cultural aspects, it’s time to update the resume and consider an exit plan.

 - You don’t have faith in the business.
 No one should have to stay on a sinking ship.
 If you no longer believe in the business model and don’t think the company has a future, it’s time to move on.

 - Your job has become stagnant.
 Staying too long in the same position without taking on new responsibilities is a red flag on a resume.
-If you’ve learned all there is to learn in your current position, it’s time to seek out something new.
+If you’ve learned everything in your current situation, it’s time to seek something new.

 - You don’t feel like a valued asset.
-Every employee, even managers, need to feel like their work has meaning.
-If you don’t feel valued and can’t see how your work fits into the bigger picture, you need to examine whether it’s time to leave.
+Every employee, even managers, must feel like their work has meaning.
+If you don’t feel valued and can’t see how your work fits the bigger picture, you must examine whether it’s time to leave.

 - Your mental health is suffering.
 Many people don’t wonder how to know when to change jobs: they dream about quitting their current job day in and day out.
 If you feel overwhelmingly negative about your job, it’s often no longer worthwhile to stay.
 Your mental and physical health should come first.